inventaire/entities-search-engine/README.md

-# Wikidata Subset Search Engine
+# Entities Search Engine

-Tools to setup an ElasticSearch instance fed with subsets of Wikidata, to answer questions like *"give me all the humans with a name starting by xxx"* in a super snappy way, typically for the needs of an autocomplete field.
+Scripts and microservice to feed an ElasticSearch with [Wikidata](https://wikidata.org) and [Inventaire](https://inventaire.io) entities (see *[entities map](https://inventaire.github.io/entities-map/)*), and keep those up-to-date, to answer questions like *"give me all the humans with a name starting by xxx"* in a super snappy way, typically for the needs of an autocomplete field.

-For the version tailored to [inventaire](http://github.com/inventaire/inventaire)'s needs, see the [`#integrateInvEntities`](https://github.com/inventaire/wikidata-subset-search-engine/tree/) branch
+For the Wikidata-only version see the archived branch  [`#wikidata-subset-search-engine`](https://github.com/inventaire/entities-search-engine/tree/wikidata-subset-search-engine) branch.

 ## Summary
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->